 Multiple cities with cardrooms submitted a proposal to allow pro teams, tracks, and tribal casinos to launch businesses.
 Sportsbooks include:

-All have joined forces in an attempt to legalize mobile betting statewide.
+All have joined forces in an attempt to legalize online sports betting statewide.